DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 It is very easy to use the Unix commands to operate the Linux system as you want.

 We can obtain the system information by checking this file `/etc/issue`.
 For the information about the CPU, you can access the `/proc/cpuinfo` to obtain it.
-Also, you can find them from the log file at `/var/log/install/hardware-summary`.
+Also, you can find them from the log file at `/var/log/installer/hardware-summary`.

 ![03](/Pictures/Digital Forensics/Linux Forensics/03.png)

 **3.What processes were running on targeted server?**

 There is no log that logs the processes.
 The only way you would find is that perhaps there was something has written to the `syslog` .
 So the alternative way is to find the relevant log file which may have the crucial informartion about the process.
 We can try these log files `/var/logs/syslog` and ` /var/logs/messag`.

+Otherwise, the processes running on the system may be obtained from the `/var/run` crond.pid, sshd.pid, acpid.pid, dhcpclient.eth0.pid, rsyslogd.pid, postmap.pid, rpc.statd.pid, sm-notify.pid, SMTP.

+> The software utility **cron** is a time-based [job scheduler](https://en.wikipedia.org/wiki/Job_scheduler) in [Unix-like](https://en.wikipedia.org/wiki/Unix-like) computer [operating systems](https://en.wikipedia.org/wiki/Operating_system).
+Users that set up and maintain software environments use cron to schedule jobs (commands or [shell scripts](https://en.wikipedia.org/wiki/Shell_script)) to run periodically at fixed times, dates, or intervals.
+It typically automates system maintenance or administration—though its general-purpose nature makes it useful for things like downloading files from the [Internet](https://en.wikipedia.org/wiki/Internet) and downloading [email](https://en.wikipedia.org/wiki/Email) at regular intervals.
+>
+> The acpid service supports the Advanced Configuration and Power Interface (ACPI) to allow intelligent power management on your system and to query battery and configuration status.
+It listens on a file (**/proc/acpi/event**) and when an event occurs, executes programs to handle the event.
+Rules are defined by simple configuration files. acpid will look in a configuration directory (**/etc/acpi/events** by default), and parse all files that do not begin with a period (‘.’).
+Each file must define two things: an event and also a corresponding action.
+>
+> **Rsyslogd** is a system utility providing support for message logging.
+>
+> The **postmap** command creates or queries one or more Postfix lookup tables, or updates an existing one.
+>
+> `rpc.statd` implements the NSM (Network Status Monitor) RPC protocol, As per the name NSM, it doesn’t actually provide active monitoring but implements a reboot notification service.
+It is used by rpc.lockd for lock recovery if NFS Server or Client Crashes.
+>
+> **NFS** must be able to detect if any lock state is lost coz of system reboot.
+NFS Server must release all file locks used by any application on client which got rebooted, Similarly a client must remind the server of file locks held by applications running on it.
+>
+> **NSM** is used to notify NFS peers of reboots and for this it requires 2 components.
+>
+> **rpc.statd** which listens & sends reboot notifications
+>
+> **sm-notify** A helper program that notifies NFS peers after the local system reboots.

 **4.What are attackers IP and target IP addresses?**